the-arkhive/webdesign-for-artists/Lessons/lesson-1.md

 # LESSON 1

 ## Coding and GitHub Basics
-This lesson runs you through the basics of a code editor and GitHub. getting set up with an account, making your first project, and learning the very basics of a language called Markdown to jump start your coding chops, and get a page of sorts going very quickly.
+This lesson runs you through the basics of a code editor and GitHub.
+You will be getting set up with an account, making your first project, and learning the very basics of a language called Markdown to jump start your coding chops, as well as get a page of sorts going very quickly.
 Each section will have some text describing the process and then links I have found that are particularly helpful or relevant.

 <br>